arvizard1/rust-arduino-dht11/README.md

 $ cd blink
 $ rustup override set nightly
 ```

-To create a project manually, here is a guide to set it up initially with a simple blink script.
+To create the project manually,here is a guide.

+We need to choose an IO library to communicate using the Arduino.
+For this project, I chose an AVR implementation of the [embedded hal](https://github.com/rust-embedded/embedded-hal) called [avr hal](https://github.com/Rahix/avr-hal).
+The project being setup follows [avr hal](https://github.com/Rahix/avr-hal) with some modifications to make it work with an Arduino Uno.

 Create a rust project using cargo.